Code-Institute-Submissions/MS1-Wellness-Centre/README.md

 # Milestone Project 1

-To consolidate and present knowledge and understanding of modules learned by developing and implementing a static front-end web application using languages HTML5 and CSS3.
+To present knowledge and understanding of modules learned by developing and implementing a static front-end web application using languages HTML5 and CSS3.

 ---